paurbano/holbertonschool-machine_learning/math/0x02-calculus/README.md

 * **What is a partial derivative?**

   the partial derivative takes the derivative of certain indicated variables of a function and doesn't differentiate the other variable(s).

+  In functions with 2 or more variables, the partial derivative is the derivative of one variable with respect to the others.

+  If we change $x$
+, but hold all other variables constant, how does $f(x,z)$ change?
+That’s one partial derivative.
+The next variable is $z$ .
+If we change $z$ but hold $x$ constant, how does $f(x,z)$ change?

 * **What is an indefinite integral?**
 * **What is a definite integral?**